AbdoTW/ML-Project/README.md

 Hello , Welcom to my github ! and that's enough

-Hello every one can any one here meeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee
+Hello every one can any one here meeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee this editing from the another email using command

 hello  , i am in helwan university
 <<<<<<< HEAD